metio/terraform-provider-k8s/docs/resources/security_profiles_operator_x_k8s_io_profile_recording_v1alpha1.md

 Optional:

 - `containers` (List of String) Containers is a set of containers to record.
 This allows to select only specific containers to record instead of all containers present in the pod.
+- `merge_strategy` (String) Whether or how to merge recorded profiles.
+Can be one of 'none' or 'containers'.
+Default is 'none'.

 <a id="nestedatt--spec--pod_selector"></a>
 ### Nested Schema for `spec.pod_selector`